Tour Kelmarna Gardens Online

-We wanted to make sure that even if you're stuck at home, you can still have a sort of wander around the place by using this map and looking through pictures of all the main areas of the garden.
+We wanted to make sure that, even from school or home, you can still have a sort of wander around the place by using this map and looking through pictures of the garden's main areas.

 If you've never been to Kelmarna before, then welcome!
 We hope this helps familiarise you with the place and gets you excited for a visit!

-But even if you have been to the gardens before, it might look a bit odd to see a map version of Kelarma like this - from a bird's eye view, or looking down from above.
+And even if you have been to the gardens before, it might look a bit odd to see a map version of Kelmarma like this - from a bird's eye view, or looking down from above.
 Of course, we're used to walking through the garden at ground level, so this top-down drawing might take some getting used to!

 Did you notice that arrow at the bottom of the map?
 What do you think that means?
 That icon is called a compass rose.
-Cartographers, or map makers, use this feature to tell us the cardinal directions, or which way is north, south, east and west.
+Map makers, called cartographers, use this feature to tell us the cardinal directions, or which way is north, south, east and west.
 Remember that the tip of the main arrow always points north.

 What about the different shapes and colours?
 What do they mean?
 Different maps can have different visual languages that use lines, shapes and colours to communicate information.
 In order to understand the map, there is usually a box of information called a key or a legend that tells you the rules for that particular map.